-If you’re looking for an easy oven baked fries recipe this will work perfectly.
+If you’re looking for a easy oven baked fries made with red potatoes then this recipe will work perfectly.
 Oven fries with red potatoes is one of my favorite sides to make.
 It pairs well with a homemade burger or some crispy chicken tenders.

-Oven Fries, using Red Potatoes
+Oven Fries with Red Potatoes

-- Large baking sheets
+- 2 Large baking sheets

 - parchment paper

 - Large bowl

 - 5 large or 6 medium sized red potatoes or yellow potatoes